Five Favorite Native Milkweeds for Monarch Butterflies

 Swamp Milkweed will grow well in containers and can easily be grown from cuttings.
 It is highly preferred by the Monarch butterflies and females will readily lay their eggs on this plant.

 Butterfly milkweed is an important nectar and larval host food source for Monarchs as well as other pollinators.
-Hummingbirds also visit the vibrant orange or yellow flower clusters for nectar rewards.
+Many different pollinators visit the vibrant orange or yellow flower clusters for nectar rewards.
 Click here to purchase seeds.

 Butterfly Milkweed (Asclepias tuberosa) is also called Pleurisy Root, Canada Root, Orange Milkweed, and Indian Paintbrush.
 It takes about two years before it flowers, but it is well worth the wait for the spectacular orange blooms.
 Unlike other milkweed species, the leaves don’t contain a milky sap.